blocoio/android-template/README.md

 - Analytics (Google Analytics and Answers, at least)
 - Crashlytics
-- SharedPreferences helper
+- SharedPreferences helper with RxPreferences
-- Manifest
-    - ACTION_VIEW index